An ambitious goal

 Step 6: L1+ problems

 Our goal is to help hard-working, intellectually curious people calmly and methodically master programming, in a way that is unrestrained and has no bounds.
-In doing so, we hope to nurture and unlock each student's intellectual potential.
+In doing so, we aim to nurture and unlock every student's intellectual potential.

 Hard things are hard.
 They take a lot of work and dedication.
 In this world of frantic rushing, it can feel like there are few places that support thoughtful, introspective, intellectually honest work.
 We hope to be such a place.